€ 460 (VAT exempt) / including lunch.

-This one day training will be offered in the second half of 2019 (with reservation).
+This one day training will be offered in the first half of 2020 (with reservation).
 Keep an eye on the website or send a message via the Ask more info button and we keep you informed.

 The training will take place at Mmousse in Amsterdam.

 Bring your data to life using innovative visualization techniques in this one-day workshop unlike any other, and learn from world leaders that come from two sides of data visualization: data science and design.
 Explore styles, techniques and best practices to create meaningful and beautiful visualizations.